MEDIC ST 5000AHO - Fifth Year MBBS Examination Part 1

 Progression from one year to the next in the MBBS is dependent on the student successfully completing an annual examination course in which a full year’s learning is assessed.

-To successfully complete MEDIC ST 5000 AHO/BHO and progress into Year 6, the student must pass the examination course and have successfully completed all year level component courses (24 units).
+To successfully complete MEDIC ST 5000 AHO/BHO, the student must pass the end of year examinations and have successfully completed all year level component courses (24 units).

 NGP = non-graded pass, which is > or = to 50% after standard setting adjustments have been applied.